Click to Skip Ahead

 The Farmer’s Dog

 We chose The Farmer’s Dog as our favorite food for canines.
 This fresh food is made with high-quality, human-grade ingredients, namely no ultra-processed and rendered meat meals from any mysterious source.
-It uses a fresh ingredient formula that is complete and balanced to provide your pup with plenty of protein, and it’s ideal for dogs of all ages.
+It uses a natural ingredient formula that is complete and balanced to provide your pup with plenty of protein, and it’s ideal for dogs of all ages.
 The brand offers several different animal protein options among its recipes.
 Once you enter your dog’s information, a vet-designed plan will be created for their individual needs.
 The pre-portioned packages will be delivered frozen right to the comfort of your home.

 Final Thoughts

 While a dog or a cat may be able to enjoy a single serving of the other’s food on occasion, it could lead to digestive discomfort.
 Making it a regular habit is dangerous and will cause deficiencies and excesses, resulting in health problems.
-Dogs and cats have different metabolic pathways, and their ideal diets require nutrients in specific forms and amounts, so it’s best to stick to the food that’s intended for them so your pet can be healthy and strong with as few medical problems as possible.
-While traditionally only dry or wet food was available for our pets, these days, you can find great fresh food options that are made specifically to cater to cats or dogs.
+Dogs and cats have different metabolic pathways, and their ideal diets require nutrients in specific forms and amounts, so it’s best to stick to the food that’s intended for their species so your pet can be healthy and strong with as few medical problems as possible.
+While traditionally only ultra-processed dry or wet food was available for our pets, these days, you can find great fresh food options that are made specifically to cater to cats or dogs.

 Feature Image Credit: 1- Cat Food: Crepessuzette from Pixabay | 2 – Dog Food: Mat Coulton from Pixabay